JohannesBuchner/Xstack/README.md

 # Xstack

+:checkered_flag: **If you are in a hurry, please jump to [this link](https://github.com/AstroChensj/Xstack?tab=readme-ov-file#prerequisites-and-installation) for installation, and [this link](https://github.com/AstroChensj/Xstack?tab=readme-ov-file#how-to-use-xstack) for basic usage of this code.**

-## What is <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> ?
+## :pirate_flag: What is <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> ?

-<u><span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> is a  comprehensive standalone pipeline code for **X-ray spectral shifting and stacking**.</u>
+<u><span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> is a comprehensive standalone pipeline code for **X-ray spectral (rest-frame) shifting and stacking**.</u>

+In the era of eROSITA All Sky X-ray Survey (eRASS), the code should be very useful, if you have a special sample (of point sources) selected in other bands (*infra-red color, optical line/line ratios, variability*, etc), and you would like to see how their **averaged X-ray spectral shape** looks like.
+You simply download your targets' spectra from [eROSITA archive](https://erosita.mpe.mpg.de/dr1/erodat/data/download/), and <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> them (see [below](https://github.com/AstroChensj/Xstack?tab=readme-ov-file#how-to-use-xstack) for examples).

+## :bulb: How <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> works: a very brief introduction

+### Difficulties, and solutions

 X-ray spectral stacking is **non-trivial** compared to optical spectral stacking.
 The difficulties arise from two facts:

-1) X-ray has much fewer photon counts (Poisson), meaning that spectral **counts and uncertainties cannot be scaled simultaneously** (as compared to optical);
+:cold_sweat: X-ray has much fewer photon counts (Poisson), meaning that spectral **counts and uncertainties cannot be scaled simultaneously** (as compared to optical);

-2) X-ray has non-diagonal, complex response, meaning that the **response needs to be taken into account** when stacking.
+:cold_sweat: X-ray has non-diagonal, complex response, meaning that the **response needs to be taken into account** when stacking.

-To tackle these issues, we develop <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>: a open-source, and comprehensive standalone pipeline code for X-ray spectral stacking.
+To tackle these issues, we develop **<span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>**: a standalone pipeline code for X-ray spectral stacking.
 The methodology is to first sum all (rest-frame) PI spectra, without any scaling; and then sum the response files (ARFs and RMFs), each with appropriate weighting factors to preserve the overall spectral shape.
 The preservation of Poisson statistics for the data (and Gaussian for the background) ensures the validity of subsequent spectral fitting (via e.g., XSPEC).

-## Key features of <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>
+### Key features of <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>

-1) properly preserve X-ray spectral shape, by assigning data-driven response weighting factors;
+:star_struck: properly preserve X-ray spectral shape, by assigning data-driven response weighting factors;

-2) preserve Poisson statistics;
+:star_struck: preserve Poisson statistics;

-3) support Galactic absorption correction, if an additional ***nH*** value (in units of 1 $\text{cm}^{-2}$) for each spectrum is given.
+:star_struck: support Galactic absorption correction, if an additional ***nH*** value (in units of 1 $\text{cm}^{-2}$) for each spectrum is given.

+You can find in our paper (TODO:arxiv link) more technical details!

-## Prerequisites and Installation
+## :wrench: Prerequisites and Installation

 To install <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span> (along with the prerequisite packages), simply put:
 ```shell